-2. Uses of a Computer
+2 Uses of a Computer

-- Features of a computer
+- → Functions of a Computer

-- What computers cannot do?
+- What Computers cannot Do?

-- Places where computers are used
+- Place where Computer are Used

-While teaching this chapter, tell the students that computer is a magical machine and makes our work faster and easier.
-Explain to the students the features of a computer covering features like being fast, committing no mistakes, searching information, doing many types of works, non-tiredness and having large storage.
+While teaching this chapter, tell the students that computer is a magical machine and makes our work faster and easier, It can do many things to help you.

-Tell the students about various functions of a computer as follows:
+Tell the students about various functions of a computer covering:

 - Type letters, words and sentences

 - Calculate sums

 - Draw and colour images

 - Play games

 - Watch cartoons and movies

 - Play songs

+- Send and Receive messages

-Share with the students that there are some things which computers cannot do such as think, dance, walk, swim, breathe.
+Share with the students that there are some things which computers cannot do like: (Think, Dance, or Sing, Walk, Swim, Breathe, Hear and Speak).